 The copyin kernel service can be called from the process environment only.

 EFAULT Indicates that the user has insufficient authority to access the data, or the address specified in the uaddr parameter is not valid.

-EIO Indicates that a permanent I/O error occurred while referencing data.
-ENOMEM Indicates insufficient memory for the required paging operation.
+ENOMEM Indicates that a permanent I/O error occurred while referencing data.